Robust Discrimination between Long-Range Dependence and a Change in Mean: Introduction

 The outline of the paper is as follows.
 Section \ref{Assumptions and Main Results} specifies assumptions allowing to establish asymptotic distribution of $M_n$ under $H_0$ and consistency under $H_1$.
 Section \ref{Simulation Results} compares finite sample performance of the Wilcoxon-type and the CUSUM-type testing procedure.
+An application to hydrologic data is given in Section \ref{Data Example}.
 All proofs are given in Section \ref{Proofs}.